vdmitriyev/uol-bibliography-data/README.md

 ### About

-Fetching data related 'Hochschulbibliografie'(Universities Publication Bibliography) of UOL.
+Fetching data related to the 'Hochschulbibliografie'(Universities Publication Bibliography) of UOL.

 ### Usage
 Use command given below or provided 'run.bat' file.